 - Can I get school or community service credit for volunteering with Achieve Tahoe?
 Yes!
 We are happy to sign off on all hours that you volunteer with the program.

-- In addition to the background check, Volunteers are required to complete an online training course provided by US Center for Safe Sport.
+- What other training is required?
+In addition to the background check, volunteers are required to complete an online training course provided by US Center for Safe Sport.
 If you would like more information about these policies, click here.